-Internal synchronization: The 0H reference (horizontal reset of the DTG) is different between SDTV and HDTV.
+• Internal synchronization: The 0H reference (horizontal reset of the DTG) is different between SDTV and HDTV.

-Output synchronization: The available set of output synchronization line types depends on these modes.
+• Output synchronization: The available set of output synchronization line types depends on these modes.
 The user can choose from a number of predefined line types for each mode.
 In each mode, the user is able to program the timings along the line.
-However some timings are hard coded by the selected DTG\mode (e.g., rise/fall times for sync are different; see DTG Line Type Overview, Section 4.7.3) and not all line types can be selected in each DTG mode (e.g., HDTV allows tri-level sync, while SDTV only allows generation of bi-level negative syncs).
+However some timings are hard coded by the selected DTG\mode (for example, rise/fall times for sync are different; see DTG Line Type Overview, Section 6.7.3) and not all line types can be selected in each DTG mode (for example, HDTV allows trilevel sync, while SDTV only allows generation of bi-level negative syncs).

-4.7.2.1 Predefined DTG Video Formats (Presets)
+6.7.2.1 Predefined DTG Video Formats (Presets)